otatebe/chfs/README.md

    This executes chfsd servers and mounts the CHFS at /mount/point on hosts specified by the hostfile.
 The -p option specifies a communication protocol.
 The -c option specifies a devdax device or a scratch directory on each host.

    The backend directory typically in a parallel file system can be specified by the -b option.
 Files in the backend directory can be transparently accessed by CHFS.
 For efficient access, files can be staged-in by `chstagein` command beforehand.
+This is an example to stage-in all files in the backend directory.

+       % cd /back/end/path
+       % find . | xargs [ mpirun ... ] chstagein

+   `chstagein` can be executed with and without mpirun.
 The output files will be flushed automatically to the backend directory.
 It is possible to ensure flushing all dirty files by `chfs_sync()` or `chfsctl stop`.

    For the devdax device, -D option is required.
 A pmem obj pool should be created with the layout pmemkv by `pmempool create -l pmemkv obj /dev/dax0.0`.
 For user-level access, the permission of the device is modified; bad block check is disabled by `pmempool feature --disable CHECK_BAD_BLOCKS /dev/dax0.0`.